LegioN2004/Programs/C/uni-stuff/semester-2/Programming-in-C/prog-lab/README.md

 > CREDITS: **Nawab Reehan**

-pattern questions are missing, if anyone has them please share it or feel free to create a pull request.
+- pattern questions are missing, if anyone has them please share it or feel free to create a pull request.
+- may contain some errors, don't forget to read once thoroughly.